RobinChao/human_activity/README.md

 </tr>
 </table>

-Repeating the procedure using PCA as input to LinearSVC (chosen for speed) gives similar results.
+Repeating the procedure using PCA as input to LinearSVC gives similar results.

-PCA with SVM or Logistic Regression seems to be faster and more accurate than Random Forest alone.
+PCA with Logistic Regression or SVM seems to be faster and more accurate than Random Forest alone.